nealbarshes-protocols/nealbarshes-protocols.github.io/Protocols/Protocols_Venous/10_DischargeInstructions_VenousAblation.md

 ADD UNDER "DISCHARGE MEDICATIONS SECTION"
 ***********************************************

-Acetaminophen (generic equivalent of Tylenol or name-brand Tylenol) 500mg up to every 6 hours for mild to moderate pain.
+Acetaminophen (Tylenol or generic equivalent of Tylenol) 500mg up to every 6 hours for mild to moderate pain.

+Diphenydramine (Benadryl or generic equivalent of Benadryl) 25-50mg up to every 3 hours for itching or pain at injection sites.